-All drivers must be properly insured, either by themselves, with the policy to be produced before the start, or by an insurance covered by the National Authority, the fee being paid by the driver.
+All drivers must be properly insured for personal [AD&D] injury and against third party claims, either by themselves, with the policy to be produced before the start by an insurance covered by the National Authority or the race organizer, the fee being paid by the driver.

-Only if a driver is not insured by his National Authority or if the coverage of this insurance is insufficient or if the driver cannot show the confirmation of the National Authority an insurance must be bought at the race meeting.
-The total cost must be stated in the advance-programme.
-The cost to the driver must not exceed 90 E.
+Only if a driver is not insured against third party liability claims by his National Authority or if the coverage of this insurance is insufficient or if the driver cannot show the confirmation of the National Authority an insurance against third part liability claims must be bought at the race meeting.